turbo-src/offchain-service/README.md

 As a majority of votes have been reached for yes, the repo status is automatically updated to merged.

 # To Do:

-- Resolve creating a database step in the usage process

 - Resolve the Postgres volume location in docker-compose